How might we create a consistent user experience?

 Component design

-To our advantage I'd already previously spent time building a Figma design system, so all components had been pre-designed meaning we could build straight away.
+To our advantage I'd already spent time building a Figma design system, so all components had been pre-designed which meant we could build straight away.

 When designing the Figma library my focus was on flexibility and adaptability:

-• Variants of common components such as buttons, badges, alerts.
-These were designed so that they could handle different sizes, colors, states (e.g., hover, active, disabled), and types (e.g., primary, secondary, outlined).
+• Variants of common components like buttons, badges, alerts.
+These were designed so they could handle different sizes, colours, states (hover, active, disabled), and types (primary, secondary, outlined)

-• Input fields are the main driver of our product and were designed with accessibility in mind, ensuring proper color contrast for error states and a clear focus state for keyboard navigation.
+• Input fields are the main driver of our product and were designed with accessibility in mind, making sure there was proper colour contrast for error states and a clear focus state for keyboard navigation

 Documentation

-• Accessibility considerations - Including keyboard navigation, proper labeling, and WCAG compliance.
+• Accessibility considerations - Including keyboard navigation, proper labelling, and WCAG compliance

-This documentation became the single source of truth for both designers and developers, reducing miscommunication and ensuring smooth collaboration across teams.
+This documentation became the single source of truth for both designers and developers, reducing miscommunication and making sure collaboration across teams ran smoothly.

 Accessibility

-Our product is used extensively in the education sector, where accessibility is at the forefront of all institutions minds therefore we ensured that accessibility was built into the design system from the start.
+Our product is used extensively in the education sector, where accessibility is at the forefront of all institutions' minds, so we made sure accessibility was built into the design system from the start.
 Every component was tested for:

-• Color contrast to meet WCAG 2.1 guidelines.
+• Colour contrast to meet WCAG 2.1 guidelines

-• Keyboard navigation to ensure that components could be fully navigated without a mouse.
+• Keyboard navigation to make sure components could be fully navigated without a mouse

 Fully documented to assist in usage and implementation, making life easier for everyone.

-Once the design system was in place, in collaboration with the engineering department we discussed the best way forward for rolling it out into the wild We had two options to weight up:
+Once the design system was in place, in collaboration with the engineering department we discussed the best way forward for rolling it out into the wild.
+We had two options to weigh up:

 • Do we deploy it to the Engage platform which already runs on React-Bootstrap but is the more complex product, or;

-We were all in agreement that both options aren't straightforward but with the Chat product being significantly less complex, we felt it would be easier to implement the design system there first.
+We were all in agreement that neither option was straightforward, but with the Chat product being significantly less complex, we felt it would be easier to implement the design system there first.
 After successful deployment, we then rolled it out across the Engage product.
-This cross-product implementation ensured a consistent user experience across the entire Gecko platform and removed all front end silos that pre-existed.
+This cross-product implementation made sure there was a consistent user experience across the entire Gecko platform and removed all the front-end silos that existed before.

 The design system implemented in our Chat product.